shreelathadev/Local-Agentic-Search-Matching-and-Verification-System/README.md

 | `calculate_match_score` / `rank_candidates` | `agent/scoring.py` | Optional |
 | `draft_outreach` | `tools/outreach.py` | Optional |

+`draft_outreach` writes a separate message per recommended match, framed differently per entity type (a supplier match asks about their capacity/certifications; a professional match asks about rate/availability; an opportunity match instead expresses interest in bidding on someone else's listing - the direction is reversed).
+Each draft is grounded in that specific match's own evidence (e.g. its reported capacity or certifications) rather than generic filler text.

 ## Match scoring (section 6 formula)

 | Component | Weight | Computed from |